South Kensington Lease Extension - Free Consultation

 An extended lease has roughly the same value as a freehold

-Leasehold properties in South Kensington with over one hundred years left on the lease are sometimes referred to as ‘virtual freehold’.
+Leasehold premises in South Kensington with in excess of 100 years remaining on the lease are sometimes regarded as a ‘virtual freehold’.
 This is where the lease value the same as a freehold interest in your premises.
 In such situations there is often little upside in purchasing the freehold unless savings on ground rent and service charges justify it.

 Lender Requirement